oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    `redirect_uri` parameter was included in the initial authorization request as described in {{authorization-request}}, and if included ensure that their values are identical.

+*  If there was no `code_challenge` in the authorization request associated with the authorization code in the token request, the authorization server MUST reject the token request.

 ## Client Credentials Grant